zdravkov/kendo-docs/api/dataviz/qrcode.md

 ### setOptions

-Allows the QRCode to be configured with new options.
+Sets new options to the QRCode and redraws it.

 #### Parameters